MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 This README includes how to run MongoDB Shell & MongoDB Server for a local database connection.

+I use Git Bash for my terminal, so if you use another one some commands may differ.

 ## Installing MongoDB Shell & Server

 Install MongoDB Shell from [here](https://www.mongodb.com/try/download/shell).